New Ram City, Aries

 A conductor, he realized.
 A melee conductor.
 A Projector Conductor’s weapon.

 The masked figure reached for their hip where an array of bladeless hilts hung on a belt.
 With a deft twist of their fingers, they plucked one of these hilts and twirled it in the air before pointing it at Olive.
-Out from the hilt grew a bright cyan blade.
-The light from it banished the shadows around them and ended at the hot tip that ghosted Olive’s throat.
+A bright cyan blade grew from its flat surface.
+The light from it banished the shadows around them and ended at a hot tip that ghosted Olive’s throat.

 The figure spun the knife in hand and raised it high in the air.